MLBazaar/BTB/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

+1. It resolves an open GitHub Issue and contains its reference in the title or the comment.
+If there is no associated issue, feel free to create one.
+2. Whenever possible, it resolves only `one` issue.
+If your PR resolves more than one issue, try to split it in more than one pull request.
-1. The pull request should include tests.
+3. The pull request should include unit tests that cover all the changed code
-2. If the pull request adds functionality, the docs should be updated.
+4. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python2.7, 3.4, 3.5 and 3.6.
+5. The pull request should work for Python2.7, 3.4, 3.5 and 3.6.
 Check
    https://travis-ci.org/HDI-Project/BTB/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+   and make sure that all the checks pass.

 Tips
 ----